 Document that establishes 5 security objectives (actions against criminals and terrorists, raising cybersecurity and cyber-resilience) as well as the actions to be taken to achieve them.

-On Critical Information Infrastructure Protection: Protecting Europe from large scale cyber-attacks and disruptions: enhancing preparedness, security and resilience
+Protecting Europe, at a Critical Information Infrastructure Protection’s level, from a large scale of cyber attacks and disruption by enhancing preparedness, security and resilience.

 Document that underlines the importance of the resilience of critical infrastructures to cyber-attacks, indicating measures to be taken which are necessary to achieve this goal.